Away With The Steiners

 We were doubtful on even arriving to the hotel and sent Gavin up to check out the room first.

-The guy sort of shrugged and started taping it back up as we sat in some disbelief and wondering internally whether we were about to head out on the streets of Ajmer in the dark to find a new home for the night.
+The guy sort of shrugged and as he taped it up we sat in some disbelief, wondering internally whether we were about to head out on the streets of Ajmer in the dark to find a new home for the night.

 That was until a pigeon flew out of the corner of the room heading for the now open window!

-Enough.
-We changed rooms immediately.
-We requested new sheets on all beds (and checked the window situation).
-And so began our two days in Ajmer in the post-flood weekend of the monsoon.
+We requested an immediate room change, insisted on fresh sheets for all beds, and carefully inspected every window before unpacking.
+Then so began our two days in Ajmer in the post-flood weekend of the monsoon.

 Inside our room at Wanderlust Guesthouse in Jaisalmer.